 A varied way of contacting parents from school: weekly newsletters, texts, phone calls, social media and face to face discussions.

 Families are invited to attend information sessions: re supporting their children at home.

-Parents are able to contact school about concerns at any time to either speak to Pastoral Support or class teacher.
+Parents are able to contact school about concerns at any time to speak to the class teacher.

 Opportunities for parents to attend groups when applicable.